Axionis47/finsolve-abac-rag/README.md

 This project is an internal chatbot for a company (FinSolve).
 It answers questions using your documents and follows strict access rules.
 We use an ABAC policy (Attribute Based Access Control) and a RAG pipeline (Retrieval Augmented Generation).

 If you just want to run and try, follow Quick Start below.
-Language is kept simple.

 ---